TaylorHe/taylorhe.github.io/_posts/2019-12-25-opt-chain-null-coalesce.markdown

 ---
 layout: post
-title:  "Optional Chaining and Nullish Coalescing in Typescript 3.7"
+title:  "Optional Chaining and Nullish Coalescing"
 date:   2019-12-25 03:00:00 -0500
 <!-- categories:  -->
 excerpt: You wanna read into it, but sometimes it's just not that deep.